Joel Achenbach

 Joel LeRoy Achenbach (/ˈɑːkənbɑːk/; born December 31, 1960) is an American staff writer for The Washington Post and the author of seven books, including A Hole at the Bottom of the Sea, The Grand Idea, Captured by Aliens, It Looks Like a President only Smaller, and three compilations of his former syndicated newspaper column "Why Things Are".
 He is a contributor to many publications, including Slate and National Geographic, where he is a former monthly columnist.
 Achenbach has been a commentator on National Public Radio's Morning Edition, and does occasional lectures and other speaking engagements.
 In addition to his work in the print version of The Washington Post, Achenbach was one of the first Post writers to have a significant presence on the Internet and formerly wrote the popular Post blog, "The Achenblog," which ended in March 2017.

 Background and education

 Achenbach is a native of Gainesville, Florida.

 He graduated with an A.B. in politics from Princeton University in 1982 after completing a 246-page-long senior thesis titled "A Prism for Politics: The Controversy of the Diablo Canyon Nuclear Power Plant."
-Prior to his tenure with The Washington Post in 1990, Achenbach was a staff writer for the Miami Herald from 1982–90, where he worked closely with Pulitzer Prize winners Gene Weingarten and Dave Barry.
+Prior to his tenure with The Washington Post in 1990, Achenbach was a staff writer for the Miami Herald from 1982 to 1990, where he worked closely with Pulitzer Prize winners Gene Weingarten and Dave Barry.
 Achenbach was awarded the Philip J. Klass Award for outstanding contributions in promoting critical thinking and scientific understanding for 2011, by National Capital Area Skeptics (NCAS).